 For us, this means that responsible sourcing begins with taking responsibility.
 To achieve better practices, we must help create those practices by investing in the skills development and infrastructure necessary to keep people in work.
 More than five years after Amnesty International drew attention to the conditions in this sector, one thing is clear: abandoning ASM, the Democratic Republic of Congo or even cobalt in general has unintended consequences that affect the men and women who work in it sector, and above all the children we want to protect and get out of child labor could be even more at risk than they already are.

 The FCA supports the local partner cooperative CMDS by conducting first aid training for more than 100 safety captains.

-We do this through:
+We do this by:

 SUSHI BIKES X FCA: a commitment to sustainability beyond the immediate footprint.

-More information and links:
+Further information and links: